 Completed?
 Your Expectations Determine your goals for partitioning your workloads.
 If you are planning to install a partitioned system to divide workloads, analyze how your workloads can be divided so that your partitions can be configured to have adequate capacity for the workload.
 For example, if you are planning to consolidate a number of systems, each system represents a workload .
 If you are setting up a test environment and a production environment, consider each environment as a separate workload.
 You can then analyze your own workload and plan for a logical partition for each workload.
-As you define each workload for a partition, name the partition, and record its name on your copy of the "Partition Properties Worksheet" on page 44.
-Manager (WLM) tool.
-For more information about the AIX Workload Manager, see AIX System Management Concepts: Operating System and Devices.
+As you define each workload for a partition, name the partition, and record its name on your copy of the Partition Properties Worksheet on page A-1.
+If you want to isolate compatible workloads within a partition, you can use the Workload Manager (WLM) tool.
+For more information about the AIX Workload Manager, see AIX System Management Concepts: Operating System and Devices .
 Completed?
 Hardware Configuration Logical partition (LPAR) requirements have been determined for each workload that is desired for development, test, production, or failover environments.
-Record the partition requirements in your copy of the "Partition Properties Worksheet" on page 44.
+Record the partition requirements in your copy of the Partition Properties Worksheet on page A-1.
 When performing this activity, carefully calculate the minimum resource requirements for each partition to ensure that the partition provides adequate performance.
-Processor, memory, and I/O adapter requirements have been determined for each partition and recorded on your copies of the "Partition Properties Worksheet" on page 44.
+Processor, memory, and I/O adapter requirements have been determined for each partition and recorded on your copies of the Partition Properties Worksheet on page A-1.
 Be sure to order all of the hardware in the partition properties worksheet.
 Consider processors, memory, internal disks, network, and other I/O adapters.
 A minimum of one network adapter has been included on the partition properties worksheet for each partition for administrative and user access.
 These adapters also can be used when configuring the HMC to be able to monitor each partition's status.
 Consider availability requirements when deciding how many network adapters to configure in a partitioned system.
-Update the "Partition Properties Worksheet" on page 44 as you define network adapters for each partition.
-Disk capacity and performance requirements have been determined for each partition for operating system and application purposes and has been included on the "Partition Properties Worksheet" on page 44.
-This should include redundant disks and disk adapters for availability as needed.
-Note: A disk 4-pack that is connected to a single controller can be owned and accessed by a single partition.
-If you want a redundant HMC for availability, ensure that planning is done for this requirement and that the order includes the additional HMC.
-If you are installing the new system in an environment that already has an HMC, decide whether to use the existing one, or to order an additional HMC.
-The HMC can be set up to be dedicated to the new system, shared by multiple systems, or connected in a redundant configuration so that two HMCs mirror each other.
+Update the Partition Properties Worksheet on page A-1 as you define network adapters for each partition.